 “This is the police.
 We need you to gently–” Before Sullivan could finish the command to lay the body down a high-pitched screech came from the man carrying the corpse.

 He swung around his hands automatically flying up.
-The body unrolled from the carpet and what looked like a water balloon burst across the pavement covering Sullivan’s and the man’s pants.
+The body unrolled from the carpet and what looked like a water balloon burst across the pavement covering the bottoms of Sullivan’s and the man’s pants.
 Jo’s gaze dropped to the victim only to find a gem-like stare set in a generic face.

 Turning her attention to the man, she growled.
 “Quit the screeching.
 Swear to God you sound worse than a hooker we tackled once and accidentally broke the heel of her shoe.”